Green Township, Hocking County, Ohio: Geography

 Parts of the city of Logan, the county seat of Hocking County, are located in western Green Township.
-Southeast of Logan lies the unincorporated community of Haydenville.
+Southeast of Logan lies the census-designated place of Haydenville.

 Name and history

 Green Township was organized in 1825.

 It is one of sixteen Green Townships statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.